-The Best Practices of Multinational Legal Interoperability Smartbook provides best practices for judge advocates, commanders, legal administrators, and paralegal soldiers across the spectrum of conflict.
-It should be seen and implemented as an addendum to FM 3-84 Legal Support to Operations.
+The Multinational Legal Interoperability Manual proposes doctrine and practices for judge advocates, commanders, legal administrators, and paralegal Soldiers across the spectrum of conflict.
+It should be seen and implemented as an addendum to FM 1-04 Legal Support to Operations.
 In the foreseeable future, the United States, U.S. Army, and Judge Advocate General's Corps (JAGC) will face threats that require greater multinational interoperability.
 This publication will prepare the JAGC for that eventuality.
 When the time to perform arrives, the time to prepare has passed.

-The primary audience for this publication is JAGC personnel who have limited multinational operational experience.
+The primary audience for this publication is JAGC personnel that have limited multinational operational experience.
 The secondary audience for this publication is foreign military personnel conducting multinational operations with the U.S. Army.

-The proponent for this publication is the Center for Law and Military Operations, The Judge Advocate General's Legal Center and School (TJAGLCS), U.S. Army.
-Send written comments and recommendations on DA Form 2028 (Recommended changes to Publications and Blank Forms) directly to Director, CLAMO, The Judge Advocate General's Legal Center and School, U.S. Army, ATTN: CTR-FC, 600 Massie Road, Charlottesville, VA 22903-1781.
-Send comments and recommendations by e-mail to usarmy.pentagon.hqda-tjaglcs.mbx.clamo-tjaglcs@army.mil.
+The proponent for this publication is the Legal Center, The Judge Advocate General's Legal Center and School (TJAGLCS), U.S. Army.
+Send written comments and recommendations on DA Form 2028 (Recommended changes to Publications and Blank Forms) directly to Commander, The Judge Advocate General's Legal Center and School, U.S. Army, ATTN: CTR-FC, 600 Massie Road, Charlottesville, VA 22903-1781.
+Send comments and recommendations by e-mail to usarmy.pentagon.hqda-tjaglcs.list.tjaglcsdoctrine@mail.mil.
+Follow the DA Form 2028 format or submit an electronic DA Form 2028.